-The Subsystem Management window menus are described in Table 12 on page 26.
-The menus are used to perform storage management operations for a selected storage array or for selected components within a storage array.
+The Subsystem Management window menus are described in Table 13 on page 31.
+The menus are used to perform storage management operations for a selected storage subsystem or for selected components within a storage subsystem.

+Menu Definition Storage Subsystem The Storage Subsystem menu contains options to perform the following storage subsystem management operations: Locating functions (locating the storage subsystem by flashing indicator lights) Automatically configuring the storage subsystem.
+Save storage subsystem configuration data in a file using the SMcli script commands.
+Enabling and disabling premium features Displaying the Recovery Guru and the corresponding problem summary, details and recovery procedures Monitoring performance Changing various Storage Subsystem settings - passwords, default host types, Media scan settings, enclosure order, cache settings and failover alert delay.
+Setting controller clocks Activating or deactivating the Enhanced Remote Mirroring option - Upgrade Mirror Repository Logical Drive Renaming storage subsystem Viewing the storage subsystem profile Managing the controller enclosure alarm (DS4800 only) View The View menu allows you to perform the following tasks: Open the Task Assistant tool Switch the display between the Logical/Physical view and the Mappings view View associated components for a selected drive in the Physical pane of the Logical/Physical view Find a particular node in the Logical view or Mappings view Go directly to a particular Flashcopy, Flashcopy Repository, VolumeCopy sourc or target logical drive node in the Logical Drive tree.

+Table 13.
+The Subsystem Management window menus

 Menu Definition

-Storage Subsystem The Storage Subsystem menu contains options to perform the following storage array management operations:

-Locating functions (locating the storage subsystem by flashing indicator lights)

-Automatically configuring the storage subsystem.
-Save storage subsystem configuration data in a file using the SMcli script commands.

-Enabling and disabling premium features

-Displaying the Recovery Guru and the corresponding problem summary, details and recovery procedures

-Monitoring performance

-Changing various Storage Subsystem settings - passwords, default host types, Media scan settings, enclosure order, cache settings and failover alert delay.

-Setting controller clocks

-Activating or deactivating the Enhanced Remote Mirroring option - Upgrade Mirror Repository Logical Drive

-Renaming storage subsystem

-Viewing the storage subsystem profile

-View The View menu allows you to perform the following tasks:

-Change the display from the Logical/Physical view to the Mappings View

-View associated components for a selecte node

-Find a particular node in the Logical View or Topology View - go directly to a particular node in the Logical Drive tree.

 Mappings The Mappings menu allows you to make changes to or retrieve details about mapping associated with a selected node.
 The Mappings menu contains the following options:

-Define
+Define hosts, host groups, host ports, or storage partitioning

 Change

-• Move
+Move Deplese Heat Datt

-Replace Host Port

-Show All Host Port Information
+Replace Host PortShow All Host Port Information

 Remove

 Rename

 Note: You must be in the Mappings View to access the options available in this menu.

-Table 12.
-The Subsystem Management window menus

-Menu Definition

-Array The Array menu presents options to perform the following storage management operations on arrays:
+Array The Array menu presents options to perform the following storage management operation on arrays:

 Locating logical drives

 Changing RAID level or controller ownership

 Adding free capacity (drives)

 Deleting an array

 Note: These menu options are only available when a an array is selected.

 Logical Drive The Logical Drive menu provides options to perform the following storage management operations on volumes:

 Creating logical drives

-Changing ownership, segment size, Media Scan settings, cache settings, modification priority
+Changing ownership/preferred path, segment size, Media Scan settings, cache settings, modification priority

 Increasing capacity

 Creating a VolumeCopy

 Viewing VolumeCopies using the Copy Manager

 Creating, recreating, or disabling a FlashCopy logical drive

-Creating, suspending, resuming, or changing remote mirror settings and testing communication.
+Creating, suspending, resuming, or changing remote mirror settings and testir communication.

 Removing a mirror relationship

 Viewing logical drive properties

 Deleting, or renaming a logical drive

-Note: These menu options are only available when a logical drive is selected.
+Note: These menu options are only availabl when a logical drive is selected.

-Controller The Controller menu displays options to perform the following storage management operations on controllers:

-Changing the preferred loop ID

-Modify the IP address, gateway address, or network subnet mask of a controller

-Viewing controller properties

-Note: These menu options are only available when a controller is selected.

-Drive The Drive menu contains options to perform the following storage management operations on drives:

-Locating a drive and drive enclosure

-Assigning or unassigning a hot spareViewing drive properties

-Note: These menu options are only available when a drive is selected.